Open-and-Sustainable/prismAId/README.md

 Contributions are welcome!
 If you'd like to improve prismAId, please create a new branch in the repo and submit a pull request.
 We encourage you to submit issues for bugs, feature requests, and suggestions.
 Please make sure to adhere to our coding standards and commit guidelines found in [`CONTRIBUTING.md`](CONTRIBUTING.md).

 ## Authors
 Riccardo Boero - ribo@nilu.no

+## Acknowledgments
+This project was initiated with the generous support of a SIS project from [NILU](https://nilu.com).
+Their support was crucial in starting this research and development effort.

 ## License
 GNU AFFERO GENERAL PUBLIC LICENSE, Version 3